internetee/registry/README.md

 Testing
 ---
-For feature testing, PhantomJS is used.

-* Install phantomjs from npm with (skip next 2 steps)

-    npm install -g phantomjs

-* [Download](https://bitbucket.org/ariya/phantomjs/downloads/) the correct binary for your OS
-* Move the binary to `/usr/local/bin`
 * Before running tests for the first time: `rake db:seed`
 * Run tests: `rake`
 * Run EPP tests: `rake test:epp`